All recreational facilities are closed until further notice in accordance with the Governor’s request.

 To schedule a fitness assessment, please call 509.335.1812 or follow the steps below:

-- After identifying who you want to work you will need to create an account on UREC's OneFitStop website located here.
+- After identifying who you want to work you will need to create an account on UREC's OneFitStop website.

-- After creating an account you can now set up your Fitness Assessment on UREC's OneFitStop webpage by following the steps below:
+- After creating an account you can now set up your Fitness Assessment on UREC's OneFitStop website by following the steps below:

 - Navigate to the Request Booking link that is located in the upper right corner of UREC's OneFitStop webpage.